 - Choose the hardest, most overwhelming, most procrastinated task.
 That’s your frog.

 - Write it at the top (this sets intention).

 - Schedule it first in your day.

 STEP 4: Schedule your tasks in order of importance

-- The least important tasks will naturally not make it into your plan for the day
+- Keep adding your next most important tasks to the schedule until your day is full.
+Thus the least important tasks will naturally not make it into your plan for the day.

 STEP 5: EXECUTE!

 - Wow!
 You now have a concrete plan for the day, full of getting important things done!

 - Check off your tasks in the STATUS column as you go.

 - Most days don't actually go as planned.
 That's okay!
 Adjust the plan as necessary, moving tasks or postpone them until tomorrow.
 Don't be so rigid that you ignore important emergent tasks or opportunities just to keep your schedule.
 BUT ALSO don't derail your schedule for unimportant things like checking email, social media, and things like that.